jhvanderschee/hugobricks/content/docs/settings/footer-styles.md

 title: Footer styles
 ---

-Offering the following styling options :
+It is offering the following styling options :

 - simple
 - large footer

+NOTE> See the companion 'footer' documentation section